hashicorp/hcl/hcl/json/spec.md

-When evaluating in full expression mode (again, as defined by the syntax- agnostic information model) the literal string is instead interpreted as a _standalone template_ in the zcl Native Syntax.
+When evaluating in full expression mode (again, as defined by the syntax- agnostic information model) the literal string is instead interpreted as a _standalone template_ in the HCL Native Syntax.
 The expression evaluation result is then the direct result of evaluating that template with the current variable scope and function table.